nbailly721/Chromatin-States-and-Transposable-Element-Expression-in-Canis-familiaris/README.md

 **Workflow**

+1.Run 'te_quantification.sh' to download the RNA-seq datasets, align reads to the reference genome, and quantify Transposable Element expression across the four tissues.

+2.Run`chromatin_state_preparation.sh` to download the chromatin state BED files and convert their genomic coordinates to the assembly version of the reference genome.

+3.Run `te_expression_analysis.R` to merge and normalize the TE counts across samples.
+The table containing the normalized and combined counts are exported as `Telescope_counts.tsv`.

+4.Run `te_chromatin_intersection.sh' to intersect the genomic coordinates of the chromatin states with those of the normalized TE counts and produce tissue-specific overlap tables.

+5.Run `te_expression_analysis.R` again to perform the statistical analyses on the tissue-specific overlap tables and produce relevant visualizations.

 **References**

 1.Gene Expression Omnibus (2023).
 Integrated mapping of the dog genome.
 National Center for Biotechnology Information.
 Available at: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE203107